Round trip from Poole including New Forest

 “Zig Zag hill is one of the best driving roads in Great Britain.
 It’s part of the B3081 road and is located near Shaftesbury, in Dorset.
 It is said to be the windiest one mile stretch of road in Great Britain.
 Zig Zag Hill is like a concentrated hit of Alpine driving.
 It lasts for just one mile, but one could be forgiven for believing they are ascending Col de Turini.
 The hairpin corners are steep, leaf-covered and greasy, so caution is required!

-This area is known as the Cranborne Chase and is an area designated as an A.O.N.B.
-Area of Outstanding Natural Beauty.
-This is clear to see as you travel along the roads.
+This area is known as the Cranborne Chase and is a National Landscape.
+This is clear to see as you travel along the roads through this outstandingly beautiful landscape.
 The route then crosses over the river Avon and into the New Forest National Park.
-The New Forest is one of the largest remaining tracts of unenclosed pasture land, heathland and forest in Southern England and it remains a habitat for many rare birds and mammals.

 The people of the New Forest are called commoners and have a right to graze their livestock on the open common land, so as well as the wild animals; you will likely encounter cattle, ponies, donkeys and even pigs roaming free and there is a maximum speed limit throughout the park of 40mph (65kph).